acturcu/research-documentation-similarity/README.md

 `crosssim_evaluation.py` and lastly `docs_distribution.py`.

 Three scenarios for handling missing documentation have been analyzed.
-To gather an accuracy plot with all the scenarios, you have to uncomment lines 150-204, 234-272 and 71 in `scripts/similarity_calculation.py`.
+To gather an accuracy plot with all the scenarios, you have to uncomment lines 155-222, 252-297 and 72 in `scripts/similarity_calculation.py`.

+## Results
+The results of our experiments, including plots are available in the folder `plots/`, and the corresponding subfolders.
+Due to the size of the datasets, we decided to include only the raw data in the repository, without heatmaps or cluster maps in `plots/processedDocumentation/` and `plots/processedCrossSim`.
+In addition, a manually evaluation of the CrossSim dataset is available in `plots/processedDocumentation/manual_evaluation.csv`.

 ## Acknowledgment
 I would like to acknowledge the developers of [CrossSim](https://github.com/crossminer/CrossSim) for using their evaluated repositories dataset during our validation experiment.